 Simple Guide To Scrum

-The version of “A Simple Guide To Scrum” you are reading now is enhanced with direct links to the 2020 Scrum Guide references published in the Interactive Scrum Guide by Michael Vizdos (creator of ImplementingScrum.com and the Scrum Guide YouTube Video Playlist).
+The version of “A Simple Guide To Scrum” you are reading now is enhanced with direct links to the 2020 Scrum Guide references published in the Interactive Scrum Guide by Michael Vizdos (creator of ImplementingScrum.com and the Scrum Guide YouTube Video Playlist AND the Implementing Scrum - Unscripted Podcast).

 Do You Have Questions Or Are You Interested In Learning More?